The Voice of Job Seekers

 Click To Tweet

-With luck, maybe 2 out of every 100 applications leads to a loose employment prospect.
+With luck, maybe 2 out of every 100 applications lead to a loose employment prospect.

-Even professionals who have challenging career paths approach their job searches like coloring books: They will color inside the lines until someone tells them to do something different.
+Even professionals with challenging career paths approach job searches like coloring books: They will color inside the lines until someone tells them to do something different.

 If you’re one of these job seekers, expect to conduct your job search for years to come.
 If you want to see success, you should start paying attention to how successful consultants control their careers.
-These independent professionals have total say over how they work, when they work, on what they work, and for whom they work.
+These independent professionals have a total say over how they work, when, on what they work, and for whom they work.

 The consultant’s approach to working with clients is one you should adopt in your job search in the following ways: